Addons

 CLOUDRON_MAIL_DOMAIN= # the domain name to use for email sending (i.e only the domain part of username@domain)

 The SMTP server does not require STARTTLS.
-If STARTTLS is used, the app must be prepared to accept self-signed certs.
+Apps using STARTTLS must accept self-signed certs.

 cloudron exec